perrochon/gb/ROADMAP.md

 ## Features

 ### Mission Features for Mission 1 (Gating for Mission 2)
-* Unload (or explode) landed pod.
-Move population.
 * Revise all strings and fix text related issues of mission 1
-* Need to add more hints and tutorial (early users couldn't complete mission 1)

 ### Future missions
 * Fly a cruiser to new system: cruisers